Geoffrey Groselle: Professional career

 After his senior season with the Creighton Bluejays, Groselle was automatically eligible for the 2016 NBA draft, where he was not selected by any team.
 Groselle signed a two-year contract with Löwen Braunschweig of the Basketball Bundesliga in Germany on July 1, 2016.
 In his first season as a professional player he played all 32 games, averaging 10.9 points, 6.2 rebounds, 0.8 assists and 1.2 blocks per game in 22.6 minutes: the team narrowly avoided relegation, finishing 16th out of 18 teams.

 On July 25, 2017, Groselle signed with Eisbären Bremerhaven, another team of the Bundesliga.
 In the 2017–18 Basketball Bundesliga Groselle played all 34 games, posting averages of 11 points, 5.5 rebounds, 1.3 assists and 0.8 blocks in 21.9 minutes per game.
 Again his team avoided relegation for 2 points, finishing 16th over 18 teams.

 In August 2018 Groselle signed with BC Astana of the VTB United League and the Kazakhstan Basketball Championship.
 He appeared in 16 games in the domestic league, posting averages of 14.1 points, 7.1 rebounds and 1.4 assists, and won the league title.
 In the 2018–19 VTB United League, Groselle played 26 games and averaged 12.1 points, 5.7 rebounds, 1.5 assists and 0.9 blocks per game over 26.6 minutes of playing time: Astana qualified for the playoffs, during which Groselle played all 3 games with averages of 11.7 points, 6.7 rebounds and 2.7 assists per game.
 The team lost the series against BC Khimki, 3–0.

 In August 2019 Groselle signed with Orléans Loiret Basket, a team of the French LNB Pro A. He played 25 games with his new club, averaging 7.4 points, 5 rebounds and 0.6 assists in 19.2 minutes.
 On June 25, 2020, Groselle left Orléans and signed with Polish team Stelmet Zielona Góra.

 On July 21, 2021, he signed with Fortitudo Bologna of the Italian Lega Basket Serie A (LBA) and FIBA Basketball Champions League (BCL).
 Groselle averaged 7.4 points and 4.6 rebounds per game.
 On February 14, 2022, he reportedly signed with s.Oliver Wuerzburg of the German easycredit BBL for the remainder of the season.
 However, Fortitudo Bologna refused to release Groselle, and s.Oliver Wuerzburg considered legal action against his agent.

 In 2022, he left Fortitudo Bologna and joined Polish team, Legia Warsaw.

+On August 23, 2023, he signed with Zastal Zielona Góra of the Polish Basketball League for a second stint.

+On January 10, 2024, he signed with Trefl Sopot of the Polish Basketball League (PLK).